PaulTreanor/notes-dater/README.md

 - [ ] Include settings to allow users to toggle what the plugin shows
 - [ ] Allow users to format how date is displayed

+## Manually installing the plugin

+- Copy over `main.js` and `manifest.json` to your vault `/path/to/your/vault/.obsidian/plugins/your-plugin-id/`.
+- Enable plugins in Obsidian settings
+- Enable Note Dater in the Community Plugins tab

 ## Installing and running the plugin in devlopment mode

 - Clone this repo into the `/path/to/your/vault/.obsidian/plugins directory`